 WABetalnfo has spotted this new feature in WhatsApp’s beta version 2.18.204 for Android.
 As per the blog post by WABetalnfo, the Suspicious Link Detection will help users to identify suspicious links by detecting any URL from the malicious or fake website.

 This new feature a part of 2.18.204 beta version of WhatsApp on Google Play Store but is still under the developing stage.
-WhatsApp has given no official statement about the confirmation of this feature.
+WhatsApp has given no official statement about the penalty for using a fake ID confirmation of this feature.

 Here is how this new feature will work: